aln787/ios-mobile-development-101-cwe-materials/curriculum/02-materials/lesson.md

 ## Independent Practice: Apply App Fundamentals (20 mins)

 - Add more images and labels to more cells in the table.
 - Add more view controllers.
-Segue to them.
+Segue to them by tapping on the table cells.
 - Add more views to the target view controllers (images, text views, labels).
+- Tweak and modify properties of the text and other views.
 - Run the app and test it.
-- Have others test it.
+- Have others test it on your phone.
-- Tweak and modify properties of the text and other views.

 ***